horgh/catbox/README.md

     go build

-The daemon always listens on a plaintext port and a TLS port.
-This means you must have a certificate and key available.
+If you want to listen on a TLS port, you must have a certificate and key available.

 To generate a self-signed certificate for TLS: